zulip/zulip/help/manage-user-groups.md

 1. Select the **Members** tab on the right.

-1. Under **Add members**, enter a name or email address.
-The typeahead will only include users who aren't already members of the group.
+1. Under **Add members**, enter groups and users you want to add.
+You can enter a `#channel` to add all subscribers to the group.

 1. Click **Add**.
 Zulip will notify everyone who is added to the group.

-!!! tip ""

-    To add users in bulk, you can copy members from an existing channel or user group.

 {end_tabs}